Sven Dietrich Elected Vice Chair of the Technical Activities Committee of the IEEE

-)-- Dr. Sven Dietrich, Assistant Professor of Computer Science at the Stevens Institute of Technology, has been elected Vice Chair for the IEEE Computer Society Technical Activities Committee.
-As Internet technology continues to dominate business and culture, Dr. Dietrich is at the front lines of protecting computers and networks from cyberattacks such as botnets and denial of service attacks.
+Dr. Sven Dietrich, Assistant Professor of Computer Science at the Stevens Institute of Technology, has been elected Vice Chair for the IEEE Computer Society Technical Activities Committee.
+The Technical Activities Committee oversees the many task forces, technical committees, and technical councils of the Society.

 Cybersecurity is becoming more critical to our future, in the office and at home.
 The White House declared cybersecurity a matter of national public safety and a priority for the current administration in its Cyberspace Policy Review in 2009.
 “With cybercrime on the rise, increasing numbers of individuals are hacked, making Dr. Dietrich’s work even more important,” says Dr. Michael Bruno, Dean of the Charles Schaefer, Jr. School of Engineering and Science.
 “We applaud Dr. Dietrich on his election as Vice Chair of IEEE Computer Society Technical Activities Committee and we are proud to have talented and passionate faculty like him who are constantly innovating in cybersecurity.”